 Every year, the city park in Martinsburg, WV, fills to overflowing for its annual display of 4th of July fireworks.
-Today, the park is a wonderful green space with pavilions, picnic tables, miniature golf and a swimming pool.
-During the Civil War it was a large open space with a major fresh water source.
-Close to the Baltimore & Ohio Railroad, the space was used as camp by soldiers in gray and blue throughout the war.
+Today, the park is a wonderful green space with pavilions, picnic tables, miniature golf, and a swimming pool.
+During the Civil War, it was a large open space with a major freshwater source.
+Close to the Baltimore & Ohio Railroad, the space was used as a camp by soldiers in gray and blue throughout the war.
 During those frequent times when the armies fought for control of the town, men died violently in the park.

 All agreed it was such an awful smell, they weren’t going to put up with it a minute longer.
 The father yelled at the boy saying, “Get out of here, Boy, you’re stinking up the place!”
 The teenage boy continued to lean against the tree, ignoring what he must have heard.

 Outraged, the mother said, “That’s it!
 I’m going to get a cop!”
 And, off she charged with a full head of steam.

 In a few minutes, she returned with a uniformed policeman.
 “He’s right over there,” she said as she pointed dramatically to the tree where she had last seen the smelly teenage boy.
 He was gone and her normally loud and rowdy family was utterly silent.

 “We were all watching that kid,” said the grandfather to no one in particular.
 “He just disappeared in front of our eyes!”
 The older man turned to the police officer and said, “I know you won’t believe us but I’m pretty sure we just saw a ghost!”